neilg63/spreadsheet_to_json/README.md

 ## Version History <a id="version-history"></a>
 - **0.1.2** the core public functions with *Result* return types now use a GenericError error type
 - **0.1.3** Refined A1 and C01 column name styles and added result output as vectors of lines for interoperability with CLI utilities and debugging.
+C-style keys are prefixed with `c` rather than left as bare zero-padded numbers (`"001"`, `"002"`, ...) for two reasons: zero-padding alone only guarantees correct sort order as plain strings, and a bare numeric-looking key is easy to mistake for an array index (and some languages treat numeric-looking string keys specially).
+Positional access, when actually wanted, is a one-liner in most languages regardless of key naming -- e.g. `Object.values(row)` in JavaScript.
+The zero-padding width scales with the sheet's column count so keys keep sorting correctly at any width: `c01`..`c99` under 100 columns, `c001`..`c999` from 100 up to 1,000, `c0001`..`c9999` from 1,000 up to 10,000.
 - **0.1.4** Added support for the Excel Binary format (.xlsb)
 - **0.1.5** Added two new core functions `process_spreadsheet_direct()` for direct row processing in a synchronous context and `process_spreadsheet_async()`  in an asynchronous context with a callback.
 If you need to process a spreadsheet directly in an async function
 - **0.1.6** Deprecated public function beginning with render (render_spreadsheet_direct() has become.
 You should use `process_spreadsheet_immediate()` for immediate processing of spreadsheets in an async context).
 Ensured the header row does not appear as the first data row in spreadsheets.